CooperNiebuhr/Multi-Step-AIC/README.md

 `finalprojectgroup2` implements a **Stepwise Model Selection with Multiple Paths** procedure.
 Instead of selecting a single "best" model, this package explores multiple promising model paths using AIC and validates them through resampling-based stability selection.

-## Installation

-You can install the development version from GitHub with: